MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/built-in-protection.md

 ## Can I change built-in protection settings?

 Built-in protection is a set of default settings.
 You aren't required to keep these default settings in place.
-You can always change your settings to suit your business needs, as listed in the following table.
+You can always change your settings to suit your business needs.
+The following table lists tasks your security team might perform, along with links to learn more.

 | Task | Description |
 |:---|:---|